pi3d/pi3d.github.com/sphinx/FAQ.rst

   need more than one you need to explicitly create them, and it's a good idea to assign the one you want to each object as an argument while the object is being created.

+  Before the development of the orthographic Camera matrix system there was a system of drawing onto a Canvas object using the 2d_flat shader.
+  This method is really deprecated although

 Default fog distance
 ~~~~~~~~~~~~~~~~~~~~